 A private invitation from Nonprofit Quarterly

-The history they're rewriting
+The histories they're erasing

 needs witnesses.